mhostetter/galois/docs/pages/basic_usage.rst

    # Temporarily set the display mode to represent GF(2^8) field elements as powers of the primitive element
    with GF256.display("power"):
       print(x)

+   # Resets the display mode to the integer representation
+   GF256.display();

 Field arithmetic
 ----------------